 1. Asynchronous communication is flexible

-2. Asynchronous communication makes you a better communicator
+2. Asynchronous communication makes you a better colleague

-For example, when you can get your thoughts across sufficiently with text, an email or text message might be appropriate communication channels.
-If facial expressions, tone of voice and other nonverbal cues will enhance your message, you might benefit from sending a video message or jumping on a video call.
+For example, when you can get your thoughts across sufficiently with text, an email or instant message might be appropriate communication channels.
+If facial expressions, tone of voice, and other nonverbal cues enhance your message, you’ll benefit from sending a video message or jumping on a video call.

 3. Asynchronous communication is efficient